ACT Test Scores: Understanding Your Scores

 What are National Ranks?

 Your national ranks tell you how your scores compare to those earned by recent high school graduates who took the ACT.
-Find out more about your test scores and how they relate to ACT College and Career Readiness Standards.
+Your national ranks appear on your score report under “US Rank”.
+Learn more about national ranks

 ACT / SAT Concordance